European Society of Minimally Invasive Neurological Therapy

 EXECUTIVE COMMITTEE: CONSTITUTION, TERM OF OFFICE

-The Executive Committee shall be composed of President, the Secretary General, the Treasurer (these three positions with the Executive Director forming the Executive Board), the Chairperson of each Standing Committee (currently: Rules, Education, Examination, Guidelines, Research, Clinical Research, Multidisciplinary, Professional Liaison, Publication, LINNC Relations, UEMS, Eastern Countries development, New Product Introduction/Evaluation, Ethics, Electronic Media, Membership).
+The Executive Committee shall be composed of President, the Secretary General, the Treasurer (these three positions with the Executive Director forming the Executive Board), the Chairperson of each Standing Committee (currently: Rules, Education, Examination, Guidelines, Research, Multidisciplinary, Professional Liaison, Publication, UEMS, Eastern Countries development, New Product Introduction/Evaluation, Ethics, Electronic Media, Membership).
 Committee members shall have voting rights with the exception of the Executive Director who will attend the meetings of the Executive Committee but shall not have voting rights.
 The total number of members of the Executive Committee shall vary with the number of Standing Committees established by the General Assembly.

 The term of office of members of the Executive Board shall be two years.
 Re-election to the same position is not allowed either immediately or at a later date.